 The Ratcliffe Family consist of two dads and four kids – three of whom have special educational needs or disabilities, and all four of whom were adopted from local authority care.
 The Ratcliffe Family count themselves as incredibly fortunate as not only having the most awesome kids ever, but they were also blessed to have the BBC’s DIY SOS visit in 2016 to give them their dream, forever home.

-Charity founders Garry and Kyle Ratcliffe both felt now was the time to give something back, and the Curly’s Legacy Charity was born.
+Pending charity founders Garry and Kyle Ratcliffe both felt now was the time to give something back, and the Curly’s Legacy was born.

-A focus on children with Special Education Needs and disabilities, as well as those children in care or adopted from care would be the focus of the charity’s work.
+A focus on children with Special Education Needs and disabilities, as well as those children in care or adopted from care would be the focus of the family’s work.